Treblle/docs/src/pages/en/dashboard/endpoints.md

 ## Remove from docs

-Once an endpoint is already in your project's API documentations, you can remove an it from the API documentation by clicking on the dropdown menu on the top-right corner of the endpoint and click on **Remove from docs**.
+Once an endpoint is already in your project's API documentations, you can remove it from the API documentation by clicking on the dropdown menu on the top-right corner of the endpoint and click on **Remove from docs**.
 A confirmation modal will appear for you to click on **Confirm** if you want to proceed.

 > Once you remove an endpoint from the API documentation of your project, it will no longer be visible to anyone reading the API documentation for that project